isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 months to years.
 “Despite the long journey, the studies do offer a ray of hope to patients,” she reflected.</p>
 </blockquote>
-<p>The empowerment for CRCs to create a sustained impact and enhance patients’
+<p>As a fresh university graduate, Qasrina aspired to create a sustained
-lives on a broader scale, which Qasrina shared, is one area she aspired for her future career to fulfil, back when she was a fresh university graduate.
-Her role as a CRC, fittingly translated that hope into reality.</p>
+impact and enhance people's lives.
+Her role as a CRC has translated that hope into reality, and empowered her with the competency to do so on a broader scale.</p>
 <p>Qasrina offered this advice to others who are at career crossroads, “Stay
 open to unexpected opportunities.
 Each experience serves as a stepping-stone to develop skills and build resilience for future roles.
 Even if you have